Woman with a tape measure looking to measure the patio umbrella size

 Patio umbrella rib arm length and the number of rib arms explained

-This is our first example: a replacement canopy from No products found. on Amazon.
+This is our first example: a replacement canopy from Abccanopy on Amazon.
 It’s a 9ft canopy with a rib length 52-54″, and it has a total of 8 ribs.

 There are 4 things you need to consider: